A Definition of Attrition Rate

 Attrition rate formula: 50/650 = .0769 or 7.7%

-Attrition rate is a complimentary figure to retention rate, which refers to the number of customers retained during a given period, and to customer acquisition rate, which refers to the number of new customers acquired during a given period.
+The attrition rate is a complimentary figure to the retention rate, which refers to the number of customers retained during a given period, and to the customer acquisition rate, which refers to the number of new customers acquired during a given period.
 The three figures together should equal 100 percent.

 Advantages of Understanding Your Customer Attrition Rate

-It’s so simple to calculate attrition rate that it may seem an unimportant figure.
+It’s so simple to calculate the attrition rate that it may seem an unimportant figure.
 But to most businesses, keeping track of customer attrition rate is a key success metric.
-In fact, in most verticals it is more profitable to keep current customers than it is to acquire new customers.
+In most verticals, it is more profitable to keep current customers than to acquire new customers.

-There are exceptions to this rule; for example, companies that rely on a membership business model may make more money on new customers through a higher sign-on rate than they do with recurring membership fees.
+There are exceptions to this rule; for example, companies that rely on a membership business model may make more money on new customers through a higher sign-on rate than recurring membership fees.
 In these cases, customer acquisition rates may be more significant to the company’s bottom line.

-In any case, companies that calculate attrition rate and monitor changes over time are able to pinpoint weaknesses and identify areas in which improvements can be made in order to increase customer retention and reduce customer attrition.
-Additionally, customer attrition rate is a valuable metric often used by sales teams to determine sales goals for the next month, quarter, or year, offering a figure on which to base the number of new sales required to maintain profitability.
+In any case, companies that calculate attrition rates and monitor changes over time can pinpoint weaknesses and identify areas in which improvements can be made to increase customer retention and reduce customer attrition.
+Additionally, the customer attrition rate is a valuable metric often used by sales teams to determine sales goals for the next month, quarter, or year, offering a figure to base the number of new sales required to maintain profitability.

 Pros and Cons of Attrition Rate

 Calculating attrition rate is a simple process for most businesses, and this metric can be used to formulate company goals and objectives.
-However, in some industries and verticals, attrition rate is not as easy to calculate.
-Marketing agencies can easily calculate attrition rate by consulting a list of currently active clients.
-But for businesses such as retail stores, determining the number of active customers is somewhat subjective.
+However, the attrition rate is more challenging to calculate in some industries and verticals.
+By consulting a list of currently active clients, marketing agencies can easily calculate attrition rates.
+But determining the number of active customers is somewhat subjective for businesses such as retail stores.

-Retailers may monitor return customers through online channels, coupon redemption, or other methods, but cash-paying customers are not as simple to track.
+Retailers may monitor return customers through online channels, coupon redemption, or other methods, but cash-paying customers are more complex to track.

-Relying on the total number of sales is a viable alternative in some circumstances, although using this calculation blurs the lines between attrition rate and acquisition rate, as it cannot accurately differentiate new customers from repeat customers without some form of individual customer identification.
+Relying on the total sales is a viable alternative in some circumstances.
+However, this calculation blurs the lines between attrition and acquisition rates, as it can only accurately differentiate new customers from repeat customers with individual customer identification.
 When promotional offers and redemption codes are used, tracking individual customers and monitoring repeat purchases becomes more accurate.

 Companies aim for a low attrition rate.
 Companies that experience a sudden increase in attrition rate can use this data to investigate pain points and conduct further research into the motivations behind customer attrition, identifying opportunities to prevent customers from churning and retain their business.

-Need more information on attrition rate?
+Need more information on the attrition rate?
 Check out these great articles and resources: